Statement delivered by Ambassador Phillip Taula, Deputy Permanent Representative of New Zealand to the United Nations,17 October 2016

 Trade agreements and negotiations

-In additionato CER, we have also negotiated the ASEAN Australia New Zealand Free Trade Agreement (AANZFTA) alongside Australia.
+In addition to CER, we have also negotiated the ASEAN Australia New Zealand Free Trade Agreement (AANZFTA) alongside Australia.

 We're also negotiating three more regional free trade agreements that include Australia: